 - Painful Transformation: The Doctor being aged clearly hurts like hell, given he spends the entire time screaming and flailing.

 - Perception Filter: The Doctor explains that the TARDIS has one, as it's designed to blend in and as the TARDIS keys are pieces of the actual ship, they have the same properties.
 Using this and the Archangel Newtwork's own perception-altering effect, the Doctor amplifies the filter so that he, Jack and Martha are basically invisible unless they draw attention to themselves.
 He plans to force one of the keys on the Master, which would cancel out the brainwashing signal.

 - Pre-emptive Declaration: Why is Mr. Saxon wearing a gas mask in a meeting with the Cabinet?The Master: Because of the gas.

 - President Evil: Well, Prime Minister Evil mass mind control, gassing the Cabinet to death and inciting an alien invasion are the Master's first acts as the PM.

 - Psychopathic Manchild: Not just the Master, but also the Toclafane with their little girl voices and the pleasure they take from slaughtering people in painful ways.
-The "Man" part in particular turns out to be more accurate than one would expect.

 - Punctuated!
 For!
 Emphasis!: The Master would like to remind everyone of the imminent arrival of the percussion instruments heralding violent engagement.
 At high volume levels.